ItzStonlex/hikari-orm/README.md

 ## WHAT IS THIS?

-This repository is built on the third party library `HikariCP (com.zaxxer:HikariCP)`.
+This repository is built on the third library `HikariCP (com.zaxxer:HikariCP)`.

 All requests are performed using transactions, and ORM (Object-Relational Mapping) technology is also integrated into it